goldhand/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: AZ MEDICARE HELPERS
+subtitle: Providing Simple Answers to Your Medicare Questions
 image: /img/sonoran-sunset.jpg
+heading: "We help you choose the plan that best fits your needs"
-heading: "Medicare Answers from Medicare Professionals"
+subheading: "Medicare Answers from Medicare Professionals"
-subheading: Providing Simple Answers to Your Medicare Questions
+description: "At Arizona Medicare Helpers we understand that the complex nature of Medicare Insurance can feel confusing and even overwhelming at times.
+Often searching for answers to simple Medicare questions can create more frustration than it seems to be worth.
+That is why we have a dedicated team of professionals committed to helping you understand and feel confident in your Medicare decisions."
 mainpitch:
-  title: We help you choose the plan that best fits your needs
-  description: At Arizona Medicare Helpers we understand that the complex nature
-    of Medicare Insurance can feel confusing and even overwhelming at times.
-    Often searching for answers to simple Medicare questions can create more frustration than it seems to be worth.
-That is why we have a dedicated team of professionals committed to helping you understand and feel confident in your Medicare decisions.
+  title: ""
-description: "   "
+  description: ""
 intro:
   blurbs:
     - image: /img/coffee.png